Machine Learning. The Science of Selection under Uncertainty: A General Basic Setup

 For $t = 1, 2, \dots$: \begin{enumerate} \item Pick a row $A_t$ \item Suffer $\ell_{t,A_t}$ \item Observe $\dots$ [the observations are defined below] \end{enumerate}

 \paragraph{Definition of the four games}

+There are two basic ways to generate the matrix of losses and two basic ways to define the observations, which jointly make up the four games, as summarized in the table below.

-There are two common ways to generate the matrix of losses.
-The first is to sample $\ell_{t,a}$-s independently, so that the mean of the losses in each row is fixed, $\E[\ell_{t,a}] = \mu(a)$.
+The first way to generate the matrix is to sample $\ell_{t,a}$-s independently, so that the mean of the losses in each row is fixed, $\E[\ell_{t,a}] = \mu(a)$.
 The second is to generate $\ell_{t,a}$-s arbitrarily.
-The second model of generation of losses is known as an \emph{oblivious adversary}, since the generation happens before the game starts and thus does not take actions of the algorithm into account.\footnote{It is also possible to consider an \emph{adaptive adversary}, which generates losses as the game proceeds and takes past actions of the algorithm into account.
-We do not discuss this model in the lecture notes.}
+The second model of generation of losses is known as an \emph{oblivious adversary}, since the generation happens before the game starts and does not take actions of the algorithm into account.\footnote{It is also possible to consider an \emph{adaptive adversary}, which generates losses as the game proceeds and takes past actions of the algorithm into account.
+We do not discuss this model in the book.}

-There are also two common ways to define the observations.
-After picking a row in round $t$ the algorithm may observe either the full column $\ell_{t,1},\dots,\ell_{t,K}$ or just the selected entry $\ell_{t,A_t}$.
-Jointly the two ways of generating the matrix of losses and the two ways of defining the observations generate four variants of the game.
+The first way to define the observations is to reveal the full column $\ell_{t,1},\dots,\ell_{t,K}$ after the algorithm has played the row $A_t$.
+The second is to reveal only the selected entry $\ell_{t,A_t}$.

+Jointly the two ways of generating the matrix of losses and the two ways of defining the observations define the four variants of the game.

 & \\